CrowdStrike/terraform-provider-crowdstrike/docs/data-sources/cloud_security_rules.md

 - `resource_type` (String) Name of the resource type to search for.
 Examples: `AWS::IAM::CredentialReport`, `Microsoft.Compute/virtualMachines`, `container.googleapis.com/Cluster`.
 - `rule_name` (String) Name of the rule to search for.
 - `service` (String) Name of the service within the cloud provider that rule is for.
 Examples: IAM, S3, Microsoft.Compute
+- `type` (String) Rule type to filter by.
+Valid values are 'Default' or 'Custom'.

 ### Read-Only